nightrome/matconvnet-calvin/README.md

 Except for \[5\], none of the methods implemented in MatConvNet-Calvin is authorized by the original authors.
 These are (possibly simplified) reimplementations of parts of the described methods and they might vary in terms of performance.
 This software is covered by the FreeBSD License.
 See LICENSE.MD for more details.

 ## Contact
 If you run into any problems with this code, please submit a bug report on the Github site of the project.
-For other inquiries contact holger.caesar-at-ed.ac.uk.
+For other inquiries contact holger-at-it-caesar.com.